Effect-TS/website/content/docs/300-what-is-effect/the-effect-type.md

 Throughout the Effect ecosystem, you will often see `Effect`'s type parameters abbreviated as `R`, `E`, and `A` respectively.
 This is just shorthand for `R`equirements, `E`rror, and the success value of type `A`.
 </Callout>

+You can think of each of these type parameters as separate "channels" within the `Effect` data type.
+Your program can interact with each of these "channels" during its execution.